-The past year and a half has been full of uncertainty.
+The past few years have been full of uncertainty.
 We’ve been living in limbo, waiting for things to go back to normal, and though we don’t have a firm date for normalcy yet, it’s looking like we’re getting closer.

 Being able to go out and about more and see more people in person again may be sparking a desire in you to make some wellness changes or set some goals to reach before then – but how can you ensure you actually achieve what you set out to do?
 Read on.

 “Going back into the world in this way we are all living through is new for all of us,” says Tara Stiles, founder and owner of Strala Yoga.
 “I love the idea of creating a new season for ourselves like we might for a return to school after the summer or starting a new job.
 We can take the pressure off of hitting a specific wellness goal, and still achieve it, by creating space for loads of great new habits and routines that nourish [us].”

 How to get focused on the goal you have in mind

 Joyce Marter, LCPC, licensed psychotherapist and author of The Financial Mindset Fix: A Mental Fitness Program for an Abundant Life, takes an action-oriented approach to goal-setting.

 “Set aside 30 minutes in the next day or two to create an action plan.
 Developing an action plan for your personal, professional and financial vision can seem overwhelming, but it doesn’t have to be complicated or time-consuming, in fact, it’s best to keep it simple,” she says.